Wednesday, 22 January 2025

 • Patrol Car: Carey asks who’s been out to see the car, and is informed that SID has, as well as a “big gal” yelling that she was the mom of the dead cop.
 It could be Garcia’s mother, who was definitely a force to be reckoned with, and while she was wide, I wouldn’t call her “big.”
 Billy Bob thought she was too young, so he sent her away without letting her check out the vehicle.
 Hmm . . . wasn’t a big woman seen driving this vehicle?

-• SID: SID wept the car for prints and said there weren’t any but Garcia’s, which (a) corroborates what Chester said, and (b) why would the guy working at the impound lot know this?
+• SID: SID swept the car for prints and said there weren’t any but Garcia’s, which (a) corroborates what Chester said, and (b) why would the guy working at the impound lot know this?

 • Name: Carey asks Billy Bob if his name is really Beans.
 The guy instead tells a weird story about pranks and pantsing his Uncle Joe or something . . .
 I didn’t take detailed notes about this whole stupid episode.